bbae510/Cybersecurity-Project-1/README.md

 ![network diagram](Diagrams/Cloud_Security(azure).png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Images file may be used to install only certain pieces of it, such as Filebeat.

   - _https://github.com/bbae510/Cybersecurity-Project-1/blob/main/Images/filebeat_playbook.png_